fhiso/legacy-format/serialisation.md

 the *octet stream*.

-Next, the initial portion of the *octet stream* is converted to *characters* using the *detected character encoding*, failing which, an unspecified ASCII-compatible encoding.
-It is then scanned for a `CHAR` *line* whose *payload* identifies the **specified character encoding**.
+Next, the initial portion of the *octet stream* is converted to *characters* using the *detected character encoding*, failing which in an ASCII-compatible manner.
+This *character* sequence is then scanned for a `CHAR` *line* whose *payload* identifies the **specified character encoding**.
 This process is described in {§specified-enc}.
 If there is a *specified character encoding*, it is used as the *character encoding* for the ELF document; otherwise the *detected character encoding* is used, failing which the default is the ANSEL *character encoding*.
 Considerations for reading specific *character encodings* can be found in {§encodings}.

 ### Detecting a character encoding                             {#detected-enc}